hardcoregamingsyle/cafoli-crm/CLOUDFLARE_SETUP.md

 ### 1. VITE_CONVEX_URL (Frontend Environment Variable - Cloudflare Pages)

 **CRITICAL FIX**: Cloudflare Pages requires environment variables to be set as **Build environment variables**, not just runtime variables.
+The variable must have an actual value, not be empty or undefined.

+**IMPORTANT**: Make sure the value field is not empty when you set the environment variable.
+The value should be exactly: `https://polished-marmot-96.convex.cloud` (without quotes, no trailing spaces).

 1. Go to your Cloudflare Pages dashboard
 2. Select your project (cafoli-crm or similar)